All Episodes

 It's not a big deal when a Democrat does it.

-The Obama campaign soliciting campaign donations from foreigners under $200 so they don't have to be reported.
+We got a scandal out there right now for the second election in a row, the Obama campaign soliciting campaign donations from foreigners under $200 so they don't have to be reported.

 Watergate every day is the new norm with your average Democrat administration.

-And anybody who wants to call attention to it, just a rabble rousing troublemaker.
+And anybody who wants to call attention to it, just a rabble-rousing troublemaker.

-She'd end up being paid to be.
+She'd end up being paid.

-Do you remember this woman phone?
+Do you remember this woman?

 You got Obama phone?

-Yes, everybody in Cleveland, no minority got Obama phone.
+Yes, everybody in Cleveland, no minority, got Obama phone.

-Keep Obama in president, you know?
+Keep Obama, president, you know?

 He gave us a phone.